Skip to content

 Remove Yourself

-Once you’ve removed all other members as an organizer, you can then remove yourself from the Microsoft family group by finding and confirming the ‘Leave family group’ option.
+After an organizer removes all other members, they can then remove themselves from the Microsoft family group.
+They do this by finding and confirming the ‘Leave family group’ option, similar to how any member would leave.

 Summary